Danone says on track despite drop in baby food sales

 Danone shares have gained 14.7 percent this year compared with 4 percent for the regional food and beverages sector.

-(The story has been filed again to show that $110 million in fines relate to six companies, not only Danone in the seventh paragraph; repeats to reformat cross-reference to related item.)
+(This story corrects seventh paragraph to show $110 million in fines relate to six companies, not only Danone)

 (Additional reporting Martinne Geller in London and James Regan in Paris; Editing by Louise Ireland and David Goodman)